lumiwazeare/pharmacy-test/README.md

 Study the FHIR [Medication](https://www.hl7.org/fhir/medication.html) (UML) model and its relationship with `Ingredient` and `Batch`.

 - Translate the model to codebase in `src/persistence/Medication/model.ts`.
-- The relationships should be maintained in the `MedicationSchema` as embedded collections.
+- The relationships should be maintained in the `MedicationSchema` as embedded document schema.
 - In `/doc/Test.md`, add comments on your design implementation and suggests ways it can be improved if any.

 ### NOTE

 - The `manufacturer` (brand name) attribute should be a text type field.
+- Only apply the design at the first level only i.e. the `identifier` could simply be represented by mongodb `ObjectId` as oppose to implementing the nested properties.
+- According to your best judgement, apply the appropriate data types to the schema fields.

 ## Task 3: Querying `Medication`